 - office location Moody Music Building 246

 Dr. Christy Thomas Adams joined the musicology faculty at the University of Alabama School of Music in 2019, having previously held faculty positions at the Yale School of Music, Bowdoin College, and Bates College.
 She received her PhD with distinction in Music History from Yale University.
 Originally from Baltimore, Maryland, she also holds undergraduate degrees in Music, Art History, and History.
 Dr. Adams’s broad research interests include the history and theory of opera, reception studies, cultural history, the history of media technologies, and the theoretical and conceptual issues of performance and mediation.
-In her current book project, entitled Operatic Encounters with New Media: Sound Recording and Silent Cinema, she explores the ways in which new media technologies from the turn of the 20th century appropriated 19th- and 20th-century Italian operatic repertoire and, in turn, impacted operatic creation and circulation.
+Her current book project, under contract with Oxford University Press, is entitled Operatic Encounters with New Media: Sound Recording and Silent Cinema; in it, she explores the ways in which new media technologies from the turn of the 20th century appropriated 19th- and 20th-century Italian operatic repertoire and, in turn, impacted operatic creation and circulation.
 Specifically, she considers the evolving responses of the Italian opera industry to the emerging cinematic medium in the early decades of the twentieth century, focusing particularly on Casa Ricordi, the foremost Italian music publisher of the nineteenth and twentieth centuries.

 Aside from her research and teaching, Dr. Adams also maintains an active presence as a performer.
 A classically trained singer, she has performed in a variety of venues as both a soprano soloist and a choral member, including with the Alabama Symphony Orchestra Chorus, UA Opera Guild, National Concerts, Opera Maine, ChoralArt Masterworks, Colby College, the Oratorio Chorale, Bryn Mawr Presbyterian Church, and Battell Chapel, and also worked as a supernumerary for the late Baltimore Opera Company.